MikaelPorttila/jwt-cli/README.md

 Small tool for handling daily tasks with json web tokens.
 Lets keep tokens safe by not posting them on the internet.

-## Install as dotnet tool from NuGet:
+## Install as dotnet tool from NuGet
 ```shell
 dotnet tool install --global JWT.Cli
 ```